 It’s also worth bearing in mind your pet will, hopefully, be around for a long time.
 While smaller pets like hamsters tend to have shorter lifespans, most breeds of cats and dogs tend to live longer than 10 years.

-Taking the average costs from the table above and a lifespan of 12 years, here’s how much you can expect to spend on your pet throughout its lifetime.
+Taking the average monthly cost of owning a pet from the table above and considering a lifespan of 12 years, here’s how much you can expect to spend on your pet throughout its lifetime.

 Lower average cost Higher average cost